 These standard policies cover most dogs.
 However, your pooch's breed may be blacklisted by some home insurers.
 Many insurers classify Akitas, Alaskan Malamutes, Presa Canarios, Chow Chows, Doberman Pinschers, German Shepherds, Pit Bull Terriers, Rottweilers and Siberian Huskies as potentially dangerous.

 In general, an owner is responsible for any damage done by his dog, whether the dog is provoked or not.
 That's where liability on a homeowner's insurance or renter's insurance policy kicks in.

 Dog bite claims add up

 Each year, almost 5 million Americans are bitten or attacked by dogs.
-According to the Insurance Information Institute, dog bites accounted for more than one-third of all homeowner's insurance liability claims paid in 2010, totaling $412 million; the average claim was $26,166.
-Dog bites are the No. 5 reason for visits to the emergency room, and more than half of these bites occur on the dog owner’s property.
+According to the Insurance Information Institute, dog bites and other dog-related injuries generally account for more than one-third of all homeowners insurance liability claim dollars paid out in 2016.

 Given those statistics, it should come as no surprise that homeowner's and renter's insurance companies are as vigilant about dog bite claims as a watchdog that's guarding a house.